chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 {{< note >}}

-After restore command successfully executed, we need to start the service's on other frontend node. use the below command to start all the service's
+After the restore command is successfully executed, we need to start the services on the other frontend nodes. use the below command to start all the services

   ```sh
   sudo systemctl start chef-automate
   ```

 {{< /note >}}